djanidaud/reaction-balancer/README.md

 # How it works
 ## Step I: Computing the Chemical-Composition Matrix
 To balance a chemical reaction, we first represent it as a series of linear equations.
-We construct a chemical-composition matrix (A chemical-composition matrix specifies the numbers of atoms of each chemical element which make up each of the reactants and products specified in a given reaction equation.)
+We construct a chemical-composition matrix (A chemical-composition matrix specifies the numbers of atoms of each chemical element that make up each of the reactants and products specified in a given reaction equation.)

 eg `H2 + O2 = H2O` would result in the following composition matrix: